 My partner’s murder: I’ll never stop demanding the truth

-In 1999 Terrence Freitas travelled to Colombia to work on education projects with the indigenous U’wa people.
+In 1999 Terence Freitas travelled to Colombia to work on education projects with the indigenous U’wa people.
 It was dangerous, there was a civil war, and the government was at loggerheads with the U’wa community over their objection to oil exploration on their traditional lands.

 Abby has written a book about the aftermath of Terence's murder called Truth Demands: A Memoir of Murder, Oil Wars, and the Rise of Climate Justice.